-The Commission organises a validation workshop to discuss the preliminary results of the study supporting the impact assessment on transparency measures for nanomaterials.
+The Commission organised a validation workshop to discuss the preliminary results of the study supporting the impact assessment on transparency measures for nanomaterials.

 The impact assessment on transparency measures for nanomaterials is a response to concerns about potentially inadequate action on health and environmental risks of nanomaterials and potentially suboptimal consumer choices as a result of lack of information being currently available to authorities, downstream user industries, distributers, workers and consumers.
 Over the course of the impact assessment exercise, a number of policy options will be defined, refined and assessed, such as a single nanoregistry at an EU level with different variations, a structured effort to collect available information on nanomaterials, a recommendation on best practices for national registries or no additional action compared to the current legal framework.

-A study has been launched to evaluate existing notification systems for nanomaterials and to collect data in support of the assessment of different policy options.
-Preliminary results of this study will be made available by mid-June 2014.
-These results will be discussed with interested stakeholders at the validation workshop.
-During this workshop, stakeholders will be invited to provide their input on the study and the related impact assessment.
+A study was launched to evaluate existing notification systems for nanomaterials and to collect data in support of the assessment of different policy options.
+Preliminary results of this study were made available by mid-June 2014.
+These results were discussed with interested stakeholders at the validation workshop.
+During this workshop, stakeholders were invited to provide their input on the study and the related impact assessment.

 Introduction to the EU legislative framework for nanomaterials & the study on

 transparency measures for nanomaterials, Maurits-Jan Prinz (DG Enterprise and Industry)

 Evaluation of existing nanomaterial notification systems, Marco Camboni (RPA)